mattcodez/minihack/grammar.md

-Grammar:
+# Grammar
+This eventually will be the valid grammar definition for the language.
+Right now I'm mainly just discussing syntax with myself and trying to make decisions.

+## Thoughts
 - Probably get rid of semi-colons to save space
 - Even not making it optional for multiple statements on a single line, want to maximize vertical screen use as much as possible
-- Sugar for return statement (maybe just <= 1,2,3
+- Sugar for return statement
+    - Inverse the function entry syntax
+    ` <= 1,2,3 `
+## Syntax

+### Rules
-Functions
+### Functions
-Don’t see a reason for both declared and expressions, just use a variable if you want it named ([args]) => statement
+Don’t see a reason for both declared and expression types, just use a variable if you want it named (so, expressions only) ([args]) => statement
 ([args]) => {[statement,...]}

 Statement
 {block} | statement

 Block
 {[statement,...]}

+### Operators

+### Comments

+### Examples
 Running major example 1
 <c, p> from ‘system’

 main = () = > {
   c.log(‘started’)
   d = if(p.args[1] == ‘yes’
-     begin^p.args[2]
-     end
+     begin^p.args[2] // we don't have closures so use ^ to curry parameters end
   )
   <= d